Idioma EN

 Contraste

-Claudia Andujar: The Yanomami Struggle
+The Yanomami struggle

 Claudia Andujar's retrospective dedicated to the Yanonami, Native Brazilians at risk for extinction, presents hundreds of images and an installation by the photographer/activist, as well as books and documents that chronicle the trajectory of these people on their quest to survive.
 The exhibition, shown at IMS Paulista between January 2018 and April 2019, and at IMS Rio between July and November 2019, outlines a wide panorama of Andujar's extensive work along the Yanomami, recapturing little known aspects of the photographer's struggle for the demarcation of indigenous land, an activist aspect that led Andujar to bring her art together with politics.